sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

    Graphical illustration of the null and alternative hypotheses assumed by the (two-sided) one-sample *t*-test.
 Note the similarity to the *z*-test :numref:`fig-ztesthyp`.
-The null hypothesit is that the population mean μ is equal to some specified value μ\ :sub:`0`\, and the alternative hypothesis is that it is not.
+The null hypothesis is that the population mean μ is equal to some specified value μ\ :sub:`0`\, and the alternative hypothesis is that it is not.
 Like the *z*-test, we assume that the data are normally distributed, but we do not assume that the population standard deviation σ